KJ7PPK/BirdFeeder_Termux/README.md

 ## Device Preparation
 1. Evaluate condition & functionality of phone.
 Note MDM or FRP locks.
-2. Perform factory reset or flash to LineageOS wherever possible.
+2. Perform factory reset and debloat as needed.
+Currently using Universal Android Debloater Next Gen for this.
 3. Bypass FRP / Remove MDM as needed. (see [MDM/FRP Locks](#locks))
 4. Complete OOBE, skipping all setup including cellular, network, PIN, etc.